BHMF/OSCP-path/Remote Stack Buffer OverFlow.md

 sleep(1)
 ```
-Ensure PCman is runing on windows machine and launch the script in kali, if everithing is working we shoul have now access to the remote windows machine! look on port 2021.
+Ensure PCman is running on windows machine and launch the script in your kali, if everything is working we should have now access to our remote windows machine! look on port 2021.

 ```sh
 └─$ python pcman_dregmod_exploit_two.py                                                                                                      1 ⨯
 ----------------------------------------